This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-The principle is simple: write a wrapper function to perform type conversion and forward the call.
-However, writing such forwarding code for each member function is cumbersome.
-We can consider using template metaprogramming to generate the code automatically, simplifying the type erasure process.
+The principle is actually very simple: just write a wrapper function to perform type conversion and then forward the call.
+However, manually writing such a large block of forwarding code for each member function is still cumbersome.
+We can consider using template metaprogramming for code generation to automatically generate the above code, simplifying the type erasure process.

 template <typename T>